tranquangchau/php-remote-image-uploader/README.md

 * Purchase Upload tools: http://ptcong.com/?p=10
 * Purchase XenForo add-on: http://ptcong.com/?p=23
 * After purchased, you will get emails for new version if the item have updated.
-* Just like give me a beer.
+* Just like gift me a beer.

 ## Change Logs
 ***Note:*** This is a library only, and version here is library version (not version of tools or xenforo add-on, etc)